 - date: full-date.

-- time: time with optional time-zone.
+- time: time with an optional time zone.

 - date-time: date-time from the same source (time-zone is mandatory).